sayanee/books/_drafts/2019-04-17-emperor-of-all-maladies.md

 Stomach cancer reduced, but lung cancer increased

 > With the introduction of modern refrigeration (and possibly changes in public hygiene that have diminished the rate of endemic infection), the stomach cancer epidemic seems to have abated.
 In contrast, lung cancer incidence in men increased dramatically in the 1950s as a result of an increase in cigarette smoking during the early twentieth century.

-Vesalius vs Galen: Theory vs empirical

-> The lymphatic system carried a pale, watery fluid; the blood vessels were filled, as expected, with blood.
-Yellow bile was in the liver.
-But black bile—Galen’s oozing carrier of cancer and depression—could not be found anywhere...
-Vesalius hedged about his discovery.
-Guiltily, he heaped even more praise on the long-dead Galen.
-But, an empiricist to the core, Vesalius left his drawings just as he saw things, leaving others to draw their own conclusions.

-The pain of surgery

-> As if the pain during surgery were not bad enough, the threat of infections after surgery loomed.
-Those who survived the terrifying crucible of the operating table often died even more miserable deaths in their own beds soon afterward.

-Anaesthesia

-> Anaesthesia — the dissociation of pain from surgery—allowed surgeons to perform prolonged operations, often lasting several hours.
-But the hurdle of postsurgical infection remained.
-Until the mid-nineteenth century, such infections were common and lethal, but their cause remained a mystery.

-Closed wounds

-> Lister began with an old clinical observation: wounds left open to the air would quickly turn gangrenous, while closed wounds would often remain clean and uninfected.

-Theory of germs by Louis Pasteur

-> Based on these observations, Pasteur had made a bold claim: the turbidity was caused by the growth of invisible microorganisms—bacteria—that had fallen out of the air into the broth.
-Lister took Pasteur’s reasoning further.
-An open wound—a mixture of clotted blood and denuded flesh—was, after all, a human variant of Pasteur’s meat broth, a natural petri dish for bacterial growth.

-Removal of tumours

-> These procedures represented pivotal advances in the treatment of cancer.
-By the early twentieth century, many locally restricted cancers (i.e., primary tumors without metastatic lesions) could be removed by surgery.
-These included uterine and ovarian cancer, breast and prostate cancer, colon cancer, and lung cancer.
-If these tumors were removed before they had invaded other organs, these operations produced cures in a significant fraction of patients.

 Remerging of cancer at the margins